 One of the challenges to written communication has always been deciphering the author's affect—innocuous statements can easily be read out of context and viewed as argumentative, whiney, insincere, etc. These limitations were addressed in early chatrooms with character based smileys such as :P and :).
 These opened up new possibilities for remote digital communication, freeing people to use sarcasm (and have it understood as such) and more importantly developing a more human connection for people who weren’t face-to-face.

 In a McLuhanian sense, our keyboards and screens became extensions of ourselves.
-Suddenly, remote listeners were able to develop a stronger awareness of the messenger's affect or emotional state, giving him/her a deeper ability to more fully receive the message as intended.
+Suddenly, remote listeners were able to develop a stronger awareness of the messenger's effect or emotional state, giving him/her a deeper ability to more fully receive the message as intended.
 This is really powerful stuff we're talking about!

 Due to their inherently cutesy appearance, it’s no wonder emoji have struggled to earn the respect they deserve as a useful tool in professional communications.
 As more Gen-Xers and Boomers have adapted to new forms of communication through chat though, the stigma of emoji communication appears to be dwindling.
 In 2015, was named Oxford Dictionary’s Word of the Year, although not without some snickering.